 On the face of it, an interconnected network of every day devices sounds both good and smart but is our faith in such devices and the people who create them well-placed?

-As a privacy-minded organisation, we have our doubts.
+As a privacy-minded organization, we have our doubts.

 The essence of the problem is the fact that manufacturers of so-called ‘smart’ devices have two main motivations – the need to make a compelling product that sells and the often greater need to make a financial profit.

 With that in mind, you have to ask where their interests lie – is it in privacy and security or in generating a return on investment?

 The first problem with IoT from an article writing point of view is the fact that there are so many devices which now fall under that umbrella, from watches to fitness trackers and television sets to fridges and many, many other devices besides.